davisls/davisls/README.md

 </br>

- <p>PS: This account is more idle because my current job requires a professional account, because of that all my day-to-day commits are on another account... </p>
+ <p>PS: This account is more idle because my current job requires a professional account, so my day-to-day commits are on another account... </p>

 </br>